Certain capitalized terms referenced herein have the meanings ascribed to such terms in the Common Definitions.

 "Identity Theft Event" means:

-- For business Members, the fraudulent misappropriation and use by persons or entities (other than agents, employees or contractors of Member) purporting to act as or on behalf of the Member of either: Member's official Business Name as used in combination with the Member's Tax ID Number; or any Member Credit Card Account Number(s) (duly issued credit cards for which Member is an obligor) as registered by Member as part of the applicable Service.
+- For business Members, the fraudulent misappropriation and use by persons or entities (other than agents, employees or contractors of Member) purporting to act as or on behalf of Member of either: Member's official Business Name as used in combination with Member's Tax ID Number (or in Canada, Member's Business Number); or any Member Credit Card Account Number(s) (duly issued credit cards for which Member is an obligor) as registered by Member as part of the applicable Service.

-"Losses" means, with respect to any order, any debits from the Member's checking account for cleared checks due to the Subject Check Fraud.
+"Losses" means, with respect to any Order any debits from Member's checking account for cleared checks due to the Subject Check Fraud.

-- For individuals, the consumers whose names are printed on the personal or commercial checks with FraudArmorTM.
+- For individuals, the person purchasing either personal or commercial checks with FraudArmorTM.

 - For Businesses, the entity named on the checks.

 "Resolution Specialist" is a named individual dedicated to Member's Restoration case and who is certified with the following credentials: